Wilson194/Angry-tux/README.rst

 Documentation
 --------------

-You can find documentation at page .. _ReadTheDocs: http://angry-tux.readthedocs.io/en/latest/
+You can find documentation at page http://angry-tux.readthedocs.io/en/latest/

 Pypi
 ------

-You can install game from test .. _PyPi: https://test.pypi.org/project/AngryTux/
+You can install game from test https://test.pypi.org/project/AngryTux/

 Level creator
 --------------